Cornell Cybersecurity Events

 This article applies to: National Cybersecurity Awareness Month

 October is National Cybersecurity Awareness Month, focusing on our shared responsibility to keep the online community safe for everyone.
 This year's theme is "Do Your Part. #BeCyberSmart." and encourages personal accountability and awareness to ensure information privacy and security.
-The Internet touches nearly every aspect of our daily lives.
-When we all take steps to secure our connected devices and data, we all benefit.
+Cybersecurity affects daily life for all of us.
+When we take steps to secure our connected devices and data, we all benefit.

 Cornell Cybersecurity Events

-These events are open to the entire Cornell community.
+These events are open to the Cornell community.

 Join IT@Cornell and the IT Security Office as we host events and share best practices for keeping you and your devices protected.